craigprotzel/making-education/Schedule/README.md

 	* THINK of project ideas

 #### 150 min class: Hand-Storming
-* Share and analyze projects
+* Share and analyze project slides
 * Discuss initial groups
 * Activity: Brainstorm ideas in small groups.
 Use [3-2-1](http://dipeshwor.com.np/logo-design-using-3-2-1/) to pick project to do and create rapid prototype.
 Share ideas, project, & prototype with the class.
 * Post Class
 	* READ [The Record - Why Did the British Not Colonize Nepal](https://www.recordnepal.com/wire/features/why-did-the-british-not-colonize-nepal/)
 	* WATCH "Kathmandu, My Home" video (dur 3:02)
 	* WATCH "Hyolmo" video (dur 12:33)
-	* READ Prologue of "Thamel Dark Star" by Ravi Thapa
+	* VISIT Markazi Exhibit in A6 and Arts Center Gallery Space
-	* SCHEDULE a conversation with an NYUAD Nepali community member to discuss the readings and videos
+	* SCHEDULE a conversation with an NYUAD Nepali community member
-	* UPLOAD notes from your conversation to Google Drive.
+	* UPLOAD notes from your conversation to Google Drive

 ### WEEK 5 - Feb 19 & 21